Tea for Plants / Tea for the Planet

 What is the difference between compost tea, compost extract, and actively aerated compost teas (AACT)?

 The term compost tea is used, broadly at times, to describe a variety of liquid compost and mineral solutions.
-Ideally, compost teas should be a living liquid compost possessing a full-diversity of the biology present in compost.
+Ideally, compost tea should be a cultured biologically active liquid compost possessing a full-diversity of the biology present in compost.

-Actively Aerated Compost Tea (AACT) is a water extraction of compost using high volumes of oxygen, thus maintaining a highly aerobic environment and a more precise cultivation and extraction of the beneficial organisms present in the compost.
+Actively Aerated Compost Tea (AACT) is a water extraction of compost using high volumes of oxygen to culture a greater population of organisms than in the starter compost.
+Active aeration helps to maintain a highly aerobic environment in compost teas.
+Actively aerated compost teas provide a more precise cultivation and extraction of the beneficial organisms present in the compost.
 Aerated compost teas can be fed specific ingredients to cultivate select microbial life present in the mature compost.
-The increased oxygen levels and select foods added to aerated compost tea act as a catalyst feeding the diversity of organisms into an accelerated growth.
-Actively aerated compost tea can be applied as either a soil drench or as a foliage spray.
+The increased oxygen levels and select foods added to aerated compost tea act as a catalyst feeding the diversity of organisms into an accelerated population growth.
+Actively aerated compost tea can be applied as either a soil drench or as a foliage spray to all plant types.

 Further info on Compost Tea